balajich/resilience4j-helloworld/retry/README.md

 # Resilience4j- Making RESTAPI fault tolerant using Retry
 In  this tutorial we are going to learn how make spring boot based RESTAPI fault tolerant.
-Under certain circumstances we observed that subsystem works well when we retry the same request.
+Under certain circumstances we observe that subsystem works well when we retry the same request.
 To handle such scenarios we can use **resilience4j retry** module.
 - Using **Retry module** automatically retry a failed call.
 - This functionality can be achieved easily with annotation **@Retry** without writing explicit code.

 Overview
 - User makes a call to greeting RESTAPI to get a greeting message.
-- **greeting** method  returns valid response only when called three times.
+- **greeting** method  returns valid response only when called three times else it will throw **RuntimeException**.
 - This behavior can be easily handled with annotation **Retry**
 # Source Code
 - [https://github.com/balajich/resilience4j-helloworld/tree/master/retry](https://github.com/balajich/resilience4j-helloworld/tree/master/retry)